mromphf/website/src/pages/jordan-village.md

 “Your perfume is fucked.
 Did you even bring any non-perishable food items?”

-“As a matter of fact…”
+“As a matter of fact...”

 The breathless popsicle-stick usher returned, sweating, and encouraged them to quietly enter the nave and find a seat.